How to Disarm the Narcissist Who is Using Silent Treatment

 Have you ever had to deal with the narcissist’s silent treatment?
 What did you do to cope?
 Share your thoughts and experiences in the comments section.
 Let’s discuss.

-Narcissists love using the Silent Treatment as a cruel punishment and the drastic effect of this method of passive-aggressive control is an absolute torture.
+Narcissists love using the Silent Treatment, or toxic silence as a cruel punishment and the drastic effect of this method of passive-aggressive control is absolute torture.

-Silent Treatment conveys contempt, disapproval, and displeasure.
+This kind of a toxic silence conveys contempt, disapproval, and displeasure.
 Narcissists frequently use this tactic when you ask them for clarification about something, especially when they have done wrong.
-This helps them to transfer the blame game to you and allows them to avoid taking any responsibility for their wrong actions, thereby refuting your feelings.
+Toxic silence helps them to transfer the blame game to you and allows them to avoid taking any responsibility for their wrong actions, thereby refuting your feelings.